Organ Donation in Mississippi

-- There are more than 90,000 people awaiting an organ transplant in the United States.
+- There is a staggering amount people awaiting an organ transplant in the United States.

 - Donations in the highest demand include: heart, liver, kidneys, pancreas, lungs, intestines, eyes, skin, bones, heart valves and tendons.